Courses for beginners

 How can I become a aboriginal and torres strait islander health worker?

-To become a aboriginal and torres strait islander health worker in Central Coast, you may want to consider completing the Graduate Certificate in Public Health.
+To become a aboriginal and torres strait islander health worker in Central Coast, you may want to consider completing the Certificate IV in Aboriginal and/or Torres Strait Islander Primary Health Care Practice.
 This qualification will equip you with the skills and knowledge necessary for a career in this industry.

 Are there training providers in Central Coast?

-You can train to become a aboriginal and torres strait islander health worker by completing a qualification with The University of Newcastle or University of Tasmania.
+You can train to become a aboriginal and torres strait islander health worker by completing a qualification with Aboriginal Health and Medical Research Council of New South Wales.
 Find a course provider near you.
 Once you make an enquiry, a course advisor will get in touch to discuss your study options and course fees.

 What study modes are available?